$OIDC^2$: Open Identity Certification with OpenID Connect: Related Technologies

-However, from our point of view, this approach makes the whole OIDC ecosystem insecure.
-In an SSO context, the RP is often a login service (see the AS in \fig{oidc_sso}) that the EU usually authorizes to access his profile information.
-If the service is malicious, the RP can request a PK Token with its own public key $K^+_C$ to impersonate the EU without his knowledge.
-The authors' solution to this problem is to have the authenticating user only accept e2e authentications from a trusted RP, identified by its Client ID contained in the PK Token.
-First, this leaves a high burden on the user, which is unacceptable since it is difficult for the user to identify trusted RPs.
-Second, the EU's trust in a service, such as an online store, may be sufficient to be authenticated by that store, but it may not be sufficient to allow the store to impersonate him.
+However, from our point of view, this approach \jp{has some security-relevant drawbacks.} In an \ac{sso} context, the \ac{rp} is often a login service (see the \ac{as} in \fig{oidc_sso}) that the \ac{eu} usually authorizes to access his profile information. \jp{This \ac{rp} may act malicious and} request a \ac{pk} Token with its own public key $K^+_C$ to impersonate the \ac{eu} without his knowledge.
+The authors' solution to this problem is to have the authenticating user only accept \ac{e2e} authentications \jp{from trusted \acp{rp}}, identified by \jp{their} Client ID contained in the \ac{pk} Token.
+First, this \jp{induces} a high burden on the user, which is unacceptable since it is difficult for the user to identify trusted \acp{rp}.
+Second, the \ac{eu}'s trust in a service, such as an online store, may be sufficient to be authenticated by that store, but it may not be sufficient to allow the store to impersonate him.
 Third, in open communication systems such as email, there are many clients, and it is unlikely that all of them are trusted.
 This limits the use of OpenPubkey to a small set of explicitly trusted services and clients.
-We believe that these three problems are unacceptable.
-In contrast, with OIDC², the EU does not risk being impersonated when logging in to a malicious service.
+We believe that these three problems \jp{may cause security vulnerabilities in the future}.
+In contrast, with \ac{oidc²}, the \ac{eu} does not risk being impersonated when logging in to a malicious service.